engspa12/InventoryDBM/README.md

 #### You can proceed to clone the project to your local machine, but DO NOT enter Android Studio yet.
 First, you need to set up your Firebase project as indicated in the next paragraph.

-#### InventoryApp requires Firebase Storage for uploading images and Firebase Authentication for security reasons (although the app uses an anonymous sign-in method).
-Therefore, in order to use InventoryApp, you need to set up a project in the Firebase console and then add Firebase to your Android app by clicking on the corresponding button in the Project Overview section.
+#### InventoryDBM requires Firebase Storage for uploading images and Firebase Authentication for security reasons (although the app uses an anonymous sign-in method).
+Therefore, in order to use InventoryDBM, you need to set up a project in the Firebase console and then add Firebase to your Android app by clicking on the corresponding button in the Project Overview section.
 This last part involves that you include the required data of your local machine such as the project package name and the SHA-1 fingerprint certificate.
 For further information, check this link:

 ###### https://firebase.google.com/docs/android/setup